• About

 It’s something I always pack, regardless of what I have planned or where I’m going.
 I have long, straight hair that I usually curl into big waves… when I care.
 Caring about my hair was utterly impossible in Belize.
 Wearing my hair down was also impossible.

-Every day was the same: shower, apply Moroccan oil (a non-negotiable), stand naked in front of the wind machine to air dry and pretend I’m a fashion model.
+Every day was the same: shower, apply Moroccan oil (a non-negotiable), stand naked in front of the wind machine to air dry.
 Wrap hair into a bun on top of my head before leaving the cabin/cabana.
 Do not remove until next shower.

 It was too damn hot and sweaty and sticky for anything else.
 Every time I saw the curling iron in my suitcase I LOL’ed.
 Idiot.
 Now I know.